 Unless otherwise noted, these books are for sale at Amazon.com.
 Your purchase through these links will result in a commission for the owner of the Royalty.nu site.

-Book Categories: Henry VIII, Catherine of Aragon, Anne Boleyn, Mary Boleyn, Boleyns, Jane Seymour, Anne of Cleves, Katherine Howard, Howards, Katherine Parr, Henry's Sisters, Thomas More, Court, Nonfiction, Children's Books, Movies
+Book Categories: Henry VIII, Catherine of Aragon, Anne Boleyn, Mary Boleyn, Boleyns, Jane Seymour, Anne of Cleves, Katherine Howard, Howards, Katherine Parr, Henry's Sisters, Thomas More, Court, Nonfiction, Young Adult, Movies

 The Autobiography of Henry VIII by Margaret George.
-A well-researched, entertaining novel narrated by the king himself.
+An entertaining novel narrated by the king himself.
 If you like big, romantic historical novels, this one's for you.

 Wolf Hall: A Novel by Hilary Mantel.
 Thomas Cromwell earns King Henry VIII's favor, but what will be the price of his triumph?
 Winner of the 2009 Booker Prize for Fiction.
 Followed by a sequel, Bring Up the Bodies, about the downfall and trial of Anne Boleyn, and The Mirror & the Light, about Thomas Cromwell's final years in Henry's dangerous court.

 King's Fool: A Notorious King, His Six Wives, and the One Man Who Knew All Their Secrets by Margaret Campbell Barnes.
 Court jester Will Somers witnesses the rise and fall of Henry VIII's queens.